impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 ### Quick note- `.ruby-version` vs. `.rbenv-version`

 As mentioned, RBENV sometimes uses on a file called `.ruby-version` to do its job.
 However, when we dig into the history of the `if`-block, we'll be looking at an earlier version of RBENV in which it instead used a file called `.rbenv-version`.
-This file performed the same function, but the filename made it harder for folks who used RBENV to collaborate with folks who used other Ruby version managers.
+This file performed the same function, but [per this comment thread](https://github.com/rbenv/rbenv/pull/302#issuecomment-11785236){:target="_blank" rel="noopener"}, the filename made it harder for folks who used RBENV to collaborate with folks who used other Ruby version managers.
 Because of this, the core team subsequently switched from using `.rbenv-version` to `.ruby-version`.
 So if you see me referring to both filenames and get confused, just know that they had the same purpose.

 ## Using git and Github to find where a change was introduced